The 5 Best Handheld Document Scanners

 Best Wireless Pen Scanner?

-This pen hooks up through Bluetooth with Windows PC's, Macs and Android devices but not, unfortunately with an iPhone.
+This pen hooks up through Bluetooth with Windows PC's, Macs, Android and iOS devices.

-Some people have had problems hooking up with certain devices, as is the case with all Bluetooth devices.
+Some people have problems hooking up with certain devices, as is the case with all Bluetooth devices, but it is much easier than earlier iterations like the original PenPower WorldPenScan BT.

 If you reckon you are reasonably tech savvy, you might like to risk it!
 They are various guides to aid you when pairing is not instantaneous.